 Address: 4 E 74th Street

 It is one of Chuck Bass’s first investments and ways to try and impress his stern father.
 Of course, Blair supported him all the way and indeed Chuck Bass turns hotel owner at a very young age.
 The hotel in the series is a hotel in real life.
 So you could even book yourself into this Gossip Girl location!
+Check availability here.
+In case you just want to visit, secure your Skip the Line ticket because queues are always long.
+You can book it easily online.

 If you are a fan of Georgina Sparks and her devious schemes, take a stroll down memory lane next to Sherry Netherland on 5th Avenue.